Ingenium-Games/ingenium/Implementations/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-This PR successfully creates the foundation for merging ig.base and ig.interact into ig.core.
+This PR successfully creates the foundation for merging ig.base and ig.interact into ingenium.
 The optimizations implemented will provide significant performance improvements, and the infrastructure is ready for the next phase of migration.

 **Total Implementation Time:** ~45 minutes
 **Files Created:** 13